Bayesian Multivariate Sparse Functional Principal Components Analysis: Application: the CONTENT Study

 Figure~\ref{fig:Content_Obs} is a visualization of the CONTENT data structure.
 Panel \textbf{A} shows the sampling times (each child on a horizontal line) stratified by gender (females in the left and males in the right column).
 Four individuals, two females and two males, are highlighted in Panel \textbf{A}.
 Panel \textbf{B} provides length and weight z-scores relative to the age and sex-based WHO standards for these four children.

-We used MSFAST for joint modeling and prediction of trajectories at points when data were not observed (see Sections~\ref{sec:Multivariate} and \ref{sec:prediction}), withholding two randomly chosen subjects for dynamic prediction.
+We used MSFAST for joint modeling and prediction of trajectories at points when data were not observed, withholding two randomly chosen subjects for dynamic prediction (see Sections~\ref{sec:Multivariate} and \ref{sec:prediction}).
 The number of FPCs was set to $K=4$, as our sensitivity analyses indicated this explained $95\%$ of variability in the data (Supplement Section~\ref{supp:var_exp}).
 The dimension of $\mathbf{B}(t)$ was set to $Q=20$ to provide a sufficiently rich basis.
-FPCs were aligned with mFACEs estimate using the Procrustes transform described in Section~\ref{sec:ACE}.
-Using these settings, MSFAST was run for 3000 iterations, discarding the first 2000 as burn-in.
-The final model took $15$ minutes to run on the same personal laptop used in Section~\ref{sec:simulation}, and all R-hat statistics after alignment were less than $1.05$, indicating convergence.
+We produced a posterior FPC estimate using the routine described in Section~\ref{sec:ACE}, then aligned all FPC samples with this estimate using the Procrustes transform described in the same Section.
+MSFAST was run for 3000 iterations, discarding the first 2000 as burn-in, taking $\approx 12$ minutes to run on the personal laptop used in Section~\ref{sec:MSFAST_sim}, and all R-hat statistics after alignment were less than $1.01$, indicating convergence.

-Figure~\ref{fig:Content_Decomp} displays the resulting FPC estimates and credible intervals obtained from MSFAST (red) and the mFACEs estimates (blue).
-As indicated in Section~\ref{sec:simulation}, mFACEs does not perform uncertainty quantification on the FPCs, so no confidence intervals can be shown.
+Figure~\ref{fig:Content_Decomp} displays the resulting FPC estimates and credible intervals obtained from MSFAST (red) and corresponding mFACEs estimates (blue).
+As indicated in Section~\ref{sec:MSFAST_sim}, mFACEs does not perform uncertainty quantification on the FPCs, so no confidence intervals can be shown.
 Panel rows indicate growth measure, length then weight.
 Notably, the widths of MSFAST credible intervals increase as a function of age, reflecting the greater sparsity of the data and lesser information beyond one year of age; see Figure~\ref{fig:Content_Obs}.
-Figure~\ref{fig:Content_Decomp} also indicates that the first FPC (an intercept with minimal curvature) explains $70.7$\% of variance among the FPCs.
-Finally, MSFAST exhibits similar smoothness to mFACEs.
+Figure~\ref{fig:Content_Decomp} also indicates that the first FPC (an intercept with minimal curvature) explains $78.1$\% of variance among the FPCs.
+Finally, MSFAST exhibits similar smoothness and FPC shape to mFACEs.

 Dynamic prediction is conducted for the two withheld children using the score resampling method described in Section~\ref{sec:prediction}.
 We form predictions using data up to $150, 300,$ and $450$ days of age, restricting prediction to $50$ days ahead of the observed window.
 We visualize these predictions, updating them as more data become available, in Figure~\ref{fig:Content_Pred}.
 Each panel corresponds to a particular individual (column) and prediction (row).
 The observed data used in prediction is indicated by points, the predicted trajectories are shown using solid lines, and the $95$\% credible intervals for those trajectories are indicated by shaded areas around these lines.